Turkey Global Business Entities Guide Turkey Limited Company - Limited Şirket (Ltd. Şti.)

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-In principle, the General Meeting of Shareholders can decide with the majority of the votes of the shareholders present at the meeting.
-This general rule is varied by aggravated quorums specified under the TCC for certain matters.
-It is also possible to stipulate aggravated quorums in the AoI.
-The shareholders’ resolution may be circulated among the shareholders, in which case no physical meeting would be required.
-However, the proposal must be submitted for the approval of all shareholders for the validity of the circulated resolutions.
+In principle, the General Meeting of Shareholders approve of matters with the majority of the votes of the shareholders present at the meeting.
+The TCC may require higher approval thresholds or quorum requirements for certain matters.
+The shareholders' resolution may be circulated in writing among the shareholders, in which case no physical meeting would be required but must be approved by all of the shareholders.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?